CPE-476/Experience/README.md

 ## About The Project
 ### Introduction
 Experience is a small expressive game about the process of trying to improve at something.
-The game involves walking through various environments which evoke feelings like those experienced when learning something new.
+The game involves walking through various environments which evoke feelings like those experienced when learning something new. <br />
 [![Game Preview](https://github.com/CPE-476/Experience/blob/main/Final/HTML/src/exp_cover.png?raw=true)](https://www.youtube.com/watch?v=9Me2BgbvU00)
+* Click on the image above for Demo

 ### Gameplay
 The game takes place from a first-person perspective.
 The gameplay is as simple as walking and observing.
 The player can interact with their environment, reading notes strewn about the environment and talking with animals.